hoavo-econ/hoavo-econ.github.io/_pages/about.md

 ---

-I'm Hoa Vo, currently a Ph.D. candidate in Economics at the American University.
+I'm Hoa Vo, currently a Ph.D.
+Candidate in Economics at the American University.

 My research interests are in applied microeconomics, labor, development, and public economics.
 Trained in quantitative economics and econometrics, causal methods for impact evaluation of policies.